-Like bees to the honey pot, eagle-eyed watch fans are set to descend upon the picturesque streets of Geneva later this year, keen to get a first glimpse of the world’s most impressive timepieces.
-Watches & Wonders 2023, the industry’s biggest trade show, is officially kicking off from March 27 – April 2, bringing a host of familiar faces along for the ride.
-Last year’s full-scale in-person presentations were a welcomed return after a spate of predominantly online activity, and this year will be no different.
-Watches & Wonders 2023 will see a hybrid format take shape, allowing those lucky attendees from across the globe to tune in and watch the unveiling in real-time.
-For the budding watch collector with a burning desire to see the latest and greatest from iconic names such as Rolex, Seiko, TAG Heuer, A. Lange & Söhne, Hublot, IWC Schaffhausen and Jaeger-LeCoultre, the event promises to deliver in spades.
-To make the most of the long-awaited event, we’ve dispelled the key information you need to know.
-Here is a complete guide to Watches & Wonders Geneva 2023.
+Like bees to the honey pot, eagle-eyed watch fans are set to descend upon the picturesque streets of Geneva next year, keen to get a first glimpse of the world’s most impressive timepieces.
+Watches & Wonders 2024, the industry’s biggest trade show, is officially kicking off from April 9 – April 15, bringing a host of familiar faces along for the ride.
+The full-scale in-person presentations of 2023 were a welcome return after a spate of predominantly online activity, and this year will be no different.

 What is Watches & Wonders?